The Proper Way to Mark Your Ball On The Green

 According to Southern California Golf Association, this is a way that some golfers can either knowingly or unknowingly cheat.
+There’s a suggested way to mark your ball on the green to keep you out of trouble.

 I’ve actually seen some women put their marker in one place to pick up their ball, but then put the ball closer to the hole when they go to replace their ball.